Copyright (C) 2015 Preservation Howard County

-The restoration and addition of the Doyle Spring House and Barn buildings to Clover Hill a late 1700's home, the Pfieffer Conrner School House, and the McKenzie Bank Barn will provide an interpretive heritage park setting of buildings representing Howard County’s history.
+The restoration and addition of the Doyle Spring House and Barn buildings to Clover Hill, a late 1700's home, the Pfieffer Corner School House, and the McKenzie Bank Barn will provide an interpretive heritage park setting of buildings representing Howard County’s history.

 Ellicott City Jail

-This building in the heart of the city’s historic district offers great potential to be adapted for a public building or private business.
-The adaptive use of the Baltimore County abandoned jail in Towson as a café could serve as a model for adaptive use and a tourist destination.
+This building, in the heart of the city’s historic district, offers great potential to be adapted for a public building or private business.
+The adaptive use of the Baltimore County abandoned jail in Towson as a café could serve as a model for adaptive use aa a tourist destination.